Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/docs/index.md

 You can find some of these textures for free at [cc0textures.com](http://cc0textures.com).

+!!! note: Some shaders have a `Lite` and non-lite versions.
+One main difference between them is that `Lite` versions don't require normal maps, but the others require them.
+If you use a non-lite shader and forget to assign normal maps, shading will look wrong.

 It is preferable to place those source images under a specific directory.
 Also, since the images will only serve as an input to generate the actual game resources, it is better to place a `.gdignore` file inside that directory.
 This way, Godot will not include those source files in the exported game:

 ```